Prahshat/weather-forecast/README.md

 ### 2. Extract the Zip File
-- Extract the Plugins.zip file into the `app` directory of your Laravel project.
+- Extract the Plugins.zip file into the `ROOT_DIRECTORY/app` directory of your Laravel project.

 ### 3. Register the Service Provider
 - Open the `ROOT_DIRECTORY/config/app.php` file.